28 × 23 cm | 9 × 11 in 63 ills | 144 pages Paperback

 Military simulations of rooms, houses, planes, streets and whole fake towns in different parts of the globe provoke a series of questions concerning the nature of truth as it manifests itself in current photographic practice, drawing from Adam Broomberg & Oliver Chanarin’s Chicago, 2007; Claudio Hils’ Red Land Blue Land, 2000; Richard Mosse’s Airside, 2007; Sarah Pickering’s Public Order, 2002–2005; Christopher Stewarts’ Kill House, 2005 and work by An-My Lê and Geissler/Sann.

-Staging Disorder sits alongside an exhibition and symposium curated by Christopher Stewart (Associate Professor in Photography, Faculty of Design, Architecture and Built Environment, University of Technology Sydney) and Dr Esther Teichmann (Senior Lecturer in Photography, LCC, UAL).
-The exhibition will be held in the galleries of the London College of Communication and will run from January to March 2015, with a symposium taking place in late January.
+Staging Disorder sat alongside an exhibition and symposium curated by Dr Christopher Stewart (Associate Professor in Photography, Faculty of Design, Architecture and Built Environment, University of Technology Sydney) and Dr Esther Teichmann (Senior Lecturer in Photography, LCC, UAL).
+The exhibition took place in the galleries of the London College of Communication, running from January to March 2015.